April Ludgate

-April Roberta Ludgate-Dwyer, née Ludgate, is a fictional character in the NBC comedy Parks and Recreation.
+April Roberta Ludgate-Dwyer (née Ludgate) is a fictional character in the NBC political satire mockumentary sitcom Parks and Recreation.
 She is portrayed by Aubrey Plaza.
 She is first seen as an apathetic college student working as an intern in the Pawnee Department of Parks and Recreation, before being hired as Ron Swanson's assistant.
 She later becomes the Deputy Director of Animal Control.
-April, along with Plaza's performance, garnered universal acclaim and has gained popularity for her goth-like behavior and deadpan-style comedy.
+Plaza's portrayal received critical praise, and April was one of the series' breakout characters.

 Background

 April Ludgate is a college student who starts out working as an intern in the Pawnee parks and recreation department.
 She speaks in a blasé, deadpan manner, and appears bored by everything and everyone.
 She lives with her parents, Larry (John Ellison Conlee) and Rita (Terri Hoyos), who, in direct contrast to their daughter, are warm and friendly.
 April is of English and Puerto Rican descent, which she says explains her "lively and colorful" personality, and is fluent in Spanish.
 She has a younger sister, Natalie (Minni Jo Mazzola), who is similarly bored and apathetic.
 Her family calls her "Zuzu".

 April is extremely uninterested in her job, regularly napping at her desk and texting constantly, and acts very dry and sarcastic around her co-workers.
 She was assigned the internship because she overslept on intern sign-up date, which she blamed on her sister Natalie for not waking her up.

 April was responsible for uploading the staff bios onto the Pawnee parks and recreation site, and she jokingly made a fictional bio for herself that reads as follows:

 While picking spirit dogs in season six, her coworker Donna Meagle (Retta) described her as follows: